ouktlab/espnet_asr_models/README.md

 SCT models estimate Japanese characters (Kanji, Hiragana, Katakan) from Japanese Katakana characters (syllable/pronunciation symbols).
 ASR is achieved by combining Katakana- (syllable-)ASR models with SCT models.
 In this framework, we can design and develop each model independently, which will improve model portability.

-The training of SCT model requires only parallel text (pairs of Katakana/Syllable and Kanji-Katakana-Hiragana sequences), in other words, audio data is not required.
+The training of SCT model requires only parallel text (pairs of Katakana/Syllable and Kanji-Katakana-Hiragana sequences), in other words, audio data are not required.
 - アラユルゲンジツオ  あらゆる現実を

 We can do fine-tuning or scrach-training of these models using other models by "transformers" library.